cilium/test-connection-disruption/README.md

 # migrate-svc-test

-This repo contains a dummy TCP server and client which are used to test Cilium service migrations from legacy to v2 for the v1.5 release.
+This repo contains a dummy echo TCP server and client which are used to test whether connections are not interrupted during Cilium upgrades.

 A container image containing both can be fetched from [here](https://hub.docker.com/r/cilium/migrate-svc-test).